Sustainability in the Curriculum

 Fenn gets that the materials we use in our classrooms and around the school have lives before and after our time with them; that's why we've begun to take a hard look at the products we purchase, use, and dispose of.
 One of the easiest switches we made happened several years ago - Fenn decided that it wanted to use 100% recycled paper in as many applications as it could, and we made the space for that in our budget.
 Last year, more than 97% of the office paper we used was 100% recycled.

 Additionally, Fenn has purchased highly recyclable Interface carpeting for recently renovated spaces, and our Facilities team prefers bio-based engine oils and EcoLogo certified cleaning products.
-With the rollout of the one-to-one iPad program this past year and heavier reliance, in general, on teaching with technology, we are also proud to say that 75% of our computer purchases last year alone were EPEAT Gold certified (primarily for energy efficiency and supply chain transparency).
+With the rollout of the one-to-one iPad program and heavier reliance on teaching with technology, we are also proud to say that, usually, 75% of our computer purchases each year are EPEAT Gold certified (primarily for energy efficiency and supply chain transparency).

 In the future, we hope to increase our knowledge and use of other products that have more promising life cycle analyses and are healthier for the people and the planet.